-Full Proposals.
-Full proposals must be received by 6:59 p.m.
-Hawaii Time, 11:59 p.m.
-Eastern Time, on January 11, 2013.
+Proposals must be received by Grants.gov or postmarked by 5:59 p.m.
+Hawaii Time, 8:59 p.m.
+Pacific Daylight Time (PDT), 11:59 p.m.
+Eastern Time, on April 11, 2014.
 For proposals submitted through Grants.gov, a date and time receipt indication by Grants.gov will be the basis of determining timeliness.
-Hard copy applications will be date and time stamped when they are received.
-Full proposals received after the submission deadline will not be reviewed or considered.
+Hard-copy applications must be post-marked on or before April 11, 2014.
+Proposals submitted through Grants.gov which are received after the submission deadline will not be reviewed or considered.
+Mailed proposals with a postmark date of April 11 or earlier will only be reviewed or considered if they are received within 10 days of the deadline.
+Applicants are encouraged to submit prior to the deadline to ensure that there are no problems with their application.